Helping Families Through Difficult Times Since 1950

-The Gendernalik family offers a wide range of service that allow families remember their loved ones in unique, meaningful ways.
+The Gendernalik family offers a wide range of service's that allow families to remember their loved ones in unique and meaningful ways.

 Contact us to get a brochure including information concerning what families need to know about funerals.

 The Gendernalik family provides a wide range of cremation choices and alternative services.
-We offer an exceptional collection of urns, memorial keepsakes, distinctive grave makers and monuments.
+We offer an exceptional collection of urns and memorial keepsakes.

 Here are the answers to the most commonly asked questions:

 Pre-planning and pre-paying a funeral is a safe and secure way to plan for the eventual tomorrow.
 The knowledge that you took the time to take care of pre-planning may be one of the kindest gifts you can give your loved ones.

 A person can pre-plan their own funeral.
 The family may also do it for a family member.
 The best way is to plan together.